Zachariah Chandler: Political career

-From his youth, Chandler had been strongly opposed to slavery, and hoped that the Northern Whig party would be able to stop Southern slave power from spreading slavery into the Western Territories.
+From his youth, Chandler had been strongly opposed to slavery and hoped that the Northern Whig party would be able to stop Southern slave power from spreading slavery into the Western Territories.
 Chandler financially supported the Detroit Underground Railroad, which helped fugitive or runaway slaves find safe haven.

-In 1848 Chandler began his political career by making campaign speeches for the Whig party presidential candidate Zachary Taylor.
+In 1848 Chandler began his political career by making campaign speeches for the Whig Party presidential candidate Zachary Taylor.
 In 1851, Chandler was elected Mayor of Detroit and served one year in office.
 In 1852, Chandler ran as a Whig candidate for the Governor of Michigan, but he was defeated.
 Having supported Kansas as a free state without slavery, Chandler signed a petition that formed the Republican Party on July 6, 1854.
 In 1856, Chandler was a delegate at the first Republican Party National convention in Pittsburgh, Pennsylvania, and was a member of the Republican National Committee.
-The Republican Convention that year nominated John C. Frémont for president, known as The Pathfinder, who wanted to rid Kansas of African American slavery, and opposed the repeal of the Missouri Compromise.
-Chandler was known as one of the Radical Republicans who pushed for harsher punishment for the former rebels, and greater liberties for African-Americans.
-After the war he angrily stated that "Every man who murdered and stole and poisoned was a Democrat".
+The Republican Convention that year nominated John C. Frémont for president, known as The Pathfinder, who wanted to rid Kansas of African American slavery and opposed the repeal of the Missouri Compromise.

 U.S. Senator (1857–1875)

-In January 1857, Chandler ran as a Republican and was elected as a U.S Senator for Michigan, succeeding Lewis Cass.
+In January 1857, Chandler ran as a Republican and was elected as a U.S. Senator for Michigan, succeeding Lewis Cass.
 Chandler was reelected in 1863 and again in 1869, serving from March 4, 1857, to March 3, 1875, in the 35th through the 43rd U.S. Congresses.
 In the Senate Chandler allied himself with the anti-slavery Radicals, although he opposed Massachusetts Senator Charles Sumner.
 Chandler was the most outspoken Senator against secession.
 From March 1861 to 1875 Chandler was chairman of the Committee on Commerce that controlled powerful "pork barrel" appropriations for rivers and harbors.
 At the outbreak of the Civil War Chandler used his Senatorial influence to raise and equip the Michigan volunteers.
 Chandler was a member of the Joint Committee on the Conduct of the War.

 On July 6, 1862, Chandler castigated General George McClellan's prosecution of the war in a speech at Jackson, Michigan.
 Chandler regarded his speech against McClellan as one of his most important public services.
 Chandler's attack on McClellan came five days after McClellan failed to capture Richmond and the withdrawal of Union troops by McClellan to the James River during the Seven Days Battle that resulted in Confederate victory.
 On March 3, 1863, Chandler authored legislation for the collection and administration of abandoned property in the South.
 On July 2, 1864, Chandler authored legislation for the regulation of intercourse with the insurrectionist Confederate states.